jazzychad/PiPBugDemo/README.md

 ---

+### PLEASE NOTE: THIS CODE MUST BE RUN ON REAL DEVICES.
+SIMULATORS DO NOT SUPPORT THIS NEW PIP API

+---

 This project presents 3 apps, one for `iOS`, `tvOS`, and `macOS` - which are all setup to use Picture in Picture with AVSampleBufferDisplayLayer as the content source.
 This is new API available in iOS 15, tvOS 15, and macOS 12.

 For `iOS` and `tvOS` I have added the `Picture in Picture` background mode in Signing and Capabilities (Info.plist entry).
 There doesn't seem to be an equivelent on `macOS`.